telerik/winforms-docs/diagram/custom-shapes.md

 ## Creating custom shapes programmatically

-In order to create a custom shape, you need to define a custom shape class deriving from the __ElementShape__
+In order to create a custom shape, you need to define a custom shape class deriving from the __ElementShape__ class.
-        class.
 Overriding its __CreatePath__ method you can define the desired shape.
-Afterwards, you need to apply your shape implementation to the RadDiagramShape.__ElementShape__
+Afterwards, you need to apply your shape implementation to the RadDiagramShape.__ElementShape__ property:
-          property:
-        #_[C#] _

 {{source=..\SamplesCS\Diagram\DiagramCustomShapes.cs region=MyShape}}
 {{source=..\SamplesVB\Diagram\DiagramCustomShapes.vb region=MyShape}}